 Even if your property is empty, no employees or clients are on site and operations are shut down, unforeseen events can still happen.
 This is because your business property still faces a wide range of material risks.
 Regardless of why your commercial property is vacant, specific coverage is needed when a property is unoccupied for as little as four days.

 96 hours empty?
-You own a vacant property site pollution policy
+You own a vacant property site

 At some point, your current commercial property policy may exclude coverage.
 A vacancy of 4 days – just 96 hours – might be why you now need separate vacant property insurance and special risk management actions.